nikolanovoselec/m365-mcp-server/TECHNICAL.md

 - Makes SSE implementation more complex than necessary

 **Current Workaround**:
-We implement a static `serveSSE()` method that creates temporary sessions:
+The system implements a static `serveSSE()` method that creates temporary sessions:

 ```typescript
 // Static SSE handler required by Cloudflare Workers runtime